PaulTek8/elk-project/README.md

   - Beats in Use
   - Machines Being Monitored
 - How to Use the Ansible Build

 ### Description of the Topology
 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
-- _TODO: What aspect of security do load balancers protect?
+What aspect of security do load balancers protect?
 What is the advantage of a jump box?_

 Load balancers protect the availability of network.
 They also protect a network from DDOS attacks by distributing loads to the servers.
 The advantage of a jump box is that you can have secure access to manage your servers as it is an origination point to connect to the other servers in that network.
 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the __logs_ and system _analysis_.
-- _TODO: What does Filebeat watch for?_
+What does Filebeat watch for?_
 Filebeat monitors and collects log files, and forwards them to Elasticsearch.
-- _TODO: What does Metricbeat record?_
+What does Metricbeat record?_
 Metricbeat takes the metrics and statistics of a system and forwards it to Elasticsearch.
 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.